Google Logo

 Biomechanical Evaluation

-Dr. Burdge examines your gait, foot structure, and areas of pain.
-He identifies the mechanical issues that need to be corrected.
+Dr. Burdge examines your gait, foot structure, symptoms, footwear, pressure points, and areas of pain.
+He identifies the mechanical issues that may need support or correction.

 2